On this page:

 Overview

-This 24-hour lab-based mixing and mastering course gives you an understanding of the concepts and techniques used in modern audio mixing.
-You'll study professional recordings, learn to recognize the sonic characteristics and elements of professional mixes and apply them in a practical workstation environment.
-You’ll also learn the principles of mastering and the preparation of material for commercial release.
+This micro-credential course in Mixing and Mastering will develop your understanding of modern audio mixing concepts and techniques.
+You'll study professional recordings to recognize the sonic characteristics and elements of professional mixes, then apply these techniques in a practical workstation environment.
+You'll also learn mastering principles and how to prepare material for commercial release.
+Through coursework and assessments completed during class time, you'll demonstrate your growing skills and knowledge.

-You are required to complete AUDI 011 - Digital Sound before registering for this course.
+You must complete AUDI 011 - Digital Sound before registering for this course.

 Upon successful completion of this course, you’ll be able to: